jojo89/url_shortener/README.md

   The two biggest struggles I've had is first preventing the form from submitting and coming up with a way to get a short unique index for the tiny url.
 I couldn't use mongo's uid because it's so long that it defeats the purpose of the tiny url. luckily I found a great gem called mongo_token that gave me just that.
-  As for the form being prematurely submitted I wrapped the ajax call in a setTimeout.
-It didn't feel good. but it got the job done.
+  As for the form being prematurely submitted It has been behaving lately, but I think the best solution would be using a framework with two-way data binding.

 ### Possible Expansion
  I'd like to deploy it like a big boy without heroku.
 I haven't done a lot of ops stuff, so I think it could be a good opportunity to learn.
 I also think the app is simple enough I could move the front-end into